Hyperideal polyhedra in the 3-dimensional anti-de Sitter space: Rigidity

 \subsubsection{Degenerate metrics induced on light-like planes}

-In the case that $P$ has at least one ideal vertex $v$, to prove the infinitesimal rigidity of $P^*_0$ with respect to edge lengths, we need some basic facts on the degenerate metric induced on the plane $v^*$ dual to $v$.
+In the case that $P$ has at least one ideal vertex $v$, to prove the infinitesimal rigidity of $P^*_0$ with respect to edge lengths, we need some basic facts on the degenerate metric induced on the plane $v^{\perp}$ dual to $v$.

-Note that $v^*$ is a totally geodesic light-like plane tangent to $\partial\AdS$ that intersects the boundary $\partial \AdS$ along two light-like lines meeting at $v$.
-The HS metric induced on $v^*\setminus\partial \AdS$ is degenerate.
-Indeed, for each geodesic line $\ell$ contained in $v^*\setminus\partial\AdS$ passing through $v$, the induced (pseudo) distance, say $d_{HS}$, between any two points $p$, $q$ in $\ell$ is zero (see Section \ref{sect:AdS}).
+Note that $v^{\perp}$ is a totally geodesic light-like plane tangent to $\partial\AdS$ that intersects the boundary $\partial \AdS$ along two light-like lines meeting at $v$.
+The HS metric induced on $v^{\perp}\setminus\partial \AdS$ is degenerate.
+Indeed, for each geodesic line $\ell$ contained in $v^{\perp}$ passing through $v$, the induced (pseudo) distance, say $d_{HS}$, between any two points $p$, $q$ in $\ell\setminus\partial \AdS$ is zero (see Section \ref{sect:AdS}).

-It remains to determine the pseudo-distance $d_{HS}$ for any two points $p_1$ and $p_2$ distinct from $v$ and lying on two distinct geodesic rays $\overline{vp_1}$ and $\overline{vp_2}$ in $v^*\setminus\partial\AdS$ with the initial point $v$.
+It remains to determine the pseudo-distance $d_{HS}$ for any two points $p_1$ and $p_2$ distinct from $v$ and lying on two distinct geodesic rays $\overline{vp_1}$ and $\overline{vp_2}$ in $v^{\perp}\setminus\partial\AdS$ with the initial point $v$.
 It can be seen later that in this case it is more natural to first extend $d_{HS}$ to a signed directed measure, say $m_{HS}$, that is, $m_{HS}(p_1, p_2)$ is allowed to be negative and different from $m_{HS}(p_2,p_1)$, and then define $d_{HS}$ by determining the choice of the direction.

-To clarify this, we identify the plane $v^*$ with the real 2-dimensional vector space $\R^2$ (where $v$ is identified with the origin $0$) equipped with the push-forward degenerate HS metric.
-Let $\ell_L$ and $\ell_R$ be two lines in $\R^2$ through $0$ with slopes $1$ and $-1$ respectively, which are identified with the left and right leaves at the intersection of $v^*$ with $\partial \AdS$.
+To clarify this, we identify the plane $v^{\perp}$ with the real 2-dimensional vector space $\R^2$ (where $v$ is identified with the origin $0$) equipped with the push-forward degenerate HS metric.
+Let $\ell_L$ and $\ell_R$ be two lines in $\R^2$ through $0$ with slopes $1$ and $-1$ respectively, which are identified with the left and right leaves at the intersection of $v^{\perp}$ with $\partial \AdS$.
 These two lines divides $\R^2$ into four regions, say $I$, $II$, $III$ and $IV$, consecutively in the anticlockwise direction with $I:=\{(x,y)\in\R^2: x>|y|>0\}$.
-A geodesic ray in $v^*\setminus\partial \AdS$ starting from $v$ (not containing $v$) is thus identified with a ray from $0$ (not containing $0$), called a \emph{non-singular} ray, which is exactly contained in one of the four regions.
+A geodesic ray in $v^{\perp}$ starting from $v$ but not contained in $\partial \AdS$ is thus identified with a ray in $\R^2$ starting from $0$ with slope neither $1$ nor $-1$ (called a \emph{non-singular} ray, which is exactly contained in one of the four regions).

 For any two rays $\ell_1,\ell_2$ in $\R^2$, we denote by $ \ell_10\ell_2$ a \emph{directed angle} with the initial direction $\ell_1$, the terminal direction $\ell_2$, and a specified region bounded by $\ell_1$ and $\ell_2$ with Euclidean angle at $0$ not greater than $\pi$.
 It is clear that the choice of this region is unique in the case that $\ell_1$ and $\ell_2$ are not opposite to each other.
 Otherwise, we arbitrarily fix one of the two regions.